The materials presented here are for informational purposes and do not constitute legal advice.

 Results for Our Clients

-We represented the lead plaintiff at the Court of Federal Claims in the successful protest of GSA's Alliant procurement.
+We represented the lead plaintiff at the U. S. Court of Federal Claims in the successful protest of GSA's Alliant procurement.
 Serco Inc. v.
 United States, Nos.
 07-691C, et al. (Mar.
 3, 2008).
 The court found errors in the technical, past performance, and price evaluations, as well as the best value tradeoffs.

 We were co-counsel in the successful protest of an HHS procurement for clearinghouse services.
 In its decision, GAO made the rare recommendation that the agency replace the source selection official, and the agency complied.
 University Research Co., B-294358 et al., Oct.
 28, 2004.